-Q: What is the most important factor in determining whether a special needs trust is successful over the long term?
+Q: What is the most important factor that will determine if my special needs trust will be successful over the long term?

-A: If the trust is funded during the parent’s lifetime they are frequently the best option to act as trustee.
+A: If the trust is funded during the parent’s lifetime, they are frequently used as the best option to act as trustee.

-If the parents are trustees during their lifetime the trust should provide direction on who will be the successor trustee when the parents are no longer able or interested to act.
-Perhaps either a corporate Trustee or another family member like a sibling will be able to step into this role.
+If the parents become the trustees, they should declare who the successor trustee should be when and if they’re no longer able or willing to be the trustees.
+Perhaps either a corporate trustee or another family member like a sibling will be able to step into this role.

 Q: How do I decide whether an individualized trust or a pooled trust is better?

-A: Deciding which type of trust will depend on the specific family dynamics for the individual with disabilities.
-There are several factors that are essential in a successful long term plan for families to decide on between using an individual stand alone trust versus a pooled trust option.
-First the amount of money available for the individual with disabilities which will correlate to trustee and future trustee selection choices, amount of control over the trust by the family will also depend on the amount of assets available, the age of the beneficiary and finding an appropriate trustee and successor trustee.
+The amount of money available for the individual with disabilities will correlate to the trustee and future trustee selection choices.
+The amount of control the family has over the trust will also depend on the amount of assets available, the age of the beneficiary, and finding an appropriate trustee and successor trustee.

-Families may simply not have a family member who has the time or ability to act as the trustee.
-For these families the pooled trust would make a lot of sense with expertise in managing special needs trust the family can have confidence knowing a quality trust is in place to insure an improved quality of life for a loved one with a disability.
+Families might not have a family member who has the time or ability to act as the trustee.
+For those families, a pooled trust would make a lot of sense.
+With expertise in managing special needs trusts, the family can have confidence knowing a quality trust is in place to ensure an improved quality of life for a loved one with a disability.

 Q: What if I have created a supplemental needs trust and then my child inherits money and creates a “payback” trust?

 A: All supplemental needs should be spent first using the funds in the “payback” trust.
 Any funds remaining after the beneficiary’s death will be paid back to the state for Medicaid costs before any distribution can be made to the family.
 Pooled trusts also retain a percentage prior to payback to the state.